Skip to main content

 Through a number of rules and measures, the CAP supports farmers in the sustainable use of pesticides.

-The CAP 2023-27 promotes further opportunities for sustainable pesticide use, putting agriculture closer in line with the ambitions of the Farm to Fork strategy.
+The CAP 2023-27 promotes further opportunities for sustainable pesticide use.

 CAP specific objectives